splconline/splc/data-analysis/README.md

 *FY2023 Result: 223*

 ### New & previous members
 Members who first joined in the period in question.
 The code below is to be edited as indicated depending on whether you want to output members who joined before a particular date, or within a date range.
+NOTE: This includes currently members who are not students!
+Need to filter out non-students.

 ```
 SELECT Pers_num,Mem_Num,Given,Surname,